vmayoral/basic_reinforcement_learning/tutorial11/README.tex.md

 | | once we collect a batch of rollouts, we maximize: $\sum_i A_i \cdot log p(y_i | x_i)$ |

 where $A_i$ is called the advantage (-1,+1) depending on the result.

+Discounting is heuristic to do a modulation of the blame for a bad (or good) reward.
+Typically represented as $\gamma$.

+Simple implementation of a policy gradient using numpy.
+Code https://gist.github.com/karpathy/a4166c7fe253700972fcbc77e4ea32c5 explained nicely starting at https://youtu.be/tqrcjHuNdmQ?t=23m19s. (good exercise would be to implement it using Tensorflow).